NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 It will also be deeply integrated into every other aspect of the system as mentioned earlier (shopping, business, games, email, etc).

-#### Deep Integration Into Other Networks/Systems
+#### Deep Integration Into Other Networks/Protocols/Platforms (Such as Gab, Mastodon, Diaspora, WebFinger, SOLID, Ethereum, Fediverse, ActivityPub, XMPP & More!)

-We plan to also deeply integrate into any other aligned freedom loving social network such as Gab, etc so you can share your profile data between the various networks.
+We plan to also deeply integrate into any other aligned open freedom loving networks/platforms/protocols such as Gab, Mastodon, Diaspora, WebFinger, SOLID, Ethereum, Fediverse, ActivityPub, XMPP etc so you can share your profile data between the various networks.
 You no longer need to have many logins and apps, you just have ONE central portal to do ALL you need to in a very cool evolved XR way...

+You can also choose to store your data on any other platform/server such as a SOLID Pod or Matteron Server but either way you will be able to share data between Holochain, SOLID, Etherum, Fediverse (ActivePub) and any other open standard protocol/platform using the OASIS API.

+**Our vision is to connect everything to everything through one universal fully integrated interface.**

 If only you could see what we see... there is a reason why we are called NextGen Software! ;-)

 ## Platforms